zrepl/zrepl/docs/content/configuration/overview.md

 ## Mapping & Filter Syntax

 For various job types, a filesystem `mapping` or `filter` needs to be specified.
-Both have in common that they return a result for a given filesystem path (in the ZFS filesystem hierarchy).

-A mapping returns a *target filesystem*, a filter returns a *filter result*.
+Both have in common that they return a result for a given filesystem path (in the ZFS filesystem hierarchy): mappings return a *target filesystem*, filters return a *filter result* (`omit`, `ok`).

-The matching syntax & rules are the same for mappings and filters.
+The pattern syntax is the same for mappings and filters and is documented in the following section.

-#### Matching Rules
+#### Pattern Syntax

-Given a mapping / filter with a list of patterns and results, which result depends on the following rules:
+A mapping / filter is specified as a **YAML dictionary** with patterns as keys and results as values.<br />
+The following rules determine which result is chosen for a given filesystem path:

 * More specific path patterns win over less specific ones
-* Direct mappings win over *subtree wildcards* (`<` at end of pattern)
+* Non-wildcard patterns (full path patterns) win over *subtree wildcards* (`<` at end of pattern)

 {{% panel %}}
 The **subtree wildcard** `<` means "*the dataset left of `<` and all its children*".